splunk/addonfactory-ucc-generator/ui/CONTRIBUTING.md

 yarn add @splunk/add-on-ucc-framework@latest --registry http://localhost:4873
 ```

-After you are done with testing, make sure you discard changes in the lock file of TA repository since it would contain localhost registry URL, as well as the version bump in the package.json file of UCC UI.
+After testing, discard changes in the TA repository's lock file (which will contain the localhost registry URL) and the version bump in the UCC UI's `package.json` file.